Making Your Home Safe for Children

 Store medicines and cosmetics in locked containers out of children’s reach.

 Keep hair dryers and other electric appliances unplugged and out of children’s reach.
-Make sure each has a ground fault circuit interrupter (it does if its plug has two buttons labeled “set” and “reset”).
+Make sure each has a ground fault circuit interrupter (it does if its plug has 2 buttons labeled “set” and “reset”).

 To prevent drowning, always supervise young children in the bathroom.
 Pay extra attention when they’re in the tub.
 Never leave a child alone in water.
 And drain the sink or tub when finished.